phrutis/wif500/README.md

 2. You are just interested, but you are not going to participate either.</br>
 3. Ask questions not related to the challenge.</br>

-When you have a range progress of more than 90% (100%) take a screenshot (photo) and post it in the group. </br>
+When you have a range progress 100% take a screenshot (photo) and post it in the group. </br>
 I will (check) and mark the range as passed, assign it to you.</br>

-If the key is found, it will be displayed in the window and will also be written to the text file FOUND.txt
+If the key is found, it will be displayed in the window and will also be written to the text file FOUND.txt Write privately in telegram: @phrutis that you found the key.

 ### Compensations:

  1. When the key is found, the hunter that did find it will receive a full 200 BTC reward.</br>
- 2. To the rest of the hunters, for every range completed, a 0.01 BTC  (410 usd) reward (to cover the electricity costs and not mining all that period) will be paid after the key is found.
+ 2. To the rest of the hunters, for every range completed, a 0.01 BTC  (410 usd) reward (to cover the electricity costs and not mining all that period) will be paid after the key is found.</br>
 Total reward equals to 33.64 (0.01 BTC/range x 3364 ranges).

 ### Rules:

  1. Do not counterfeit  the proof.
 Send genuine screenshot, search honestly - if you fake it and the key was in your range, everybody loses!
- 2. If the key is found in early stages, that amount of 33.64 BTC for all the 3364 will be split among the hunters that have completed range searches.
-Example: Hunters completed cumulatively 1000 ranges at the time the key was found.
-The 33.64 BTC will be divided to those 1000 completed ranges, resulting in 0.03364 BTC for each completed range scan.
+ 2. If the key is found in early stages, that amount of 33.64 BTC for all the 3364 will be split among the hunters that have completed range searches.</br> Example: Hunters completed cumulatively 1000 ranges at the time the key was found.</br>
+The 33.64 BTC will be divided to those 1000 completed ranges, resulting in 0.03364 BTC (~1337 usd) for each completed range scan.

 ### Frequently asked Questions: